WOVNio/wovnjava/docker/README.md

 ```

 # Start using your local environment
-To build local docker environemnt, this repogitory is using the following three docker images.
+To build local docker environemnt, this repository is using the following three docker images.
 1. andreptb/tomcat: Tomcat is software to run Java Servlet
 2. maven: Maven is software to manage and build Java Servlet
 3. ngrok: This is utility tool to make your local website accessible from the outside